Where to Accommodation in Punakaiki for Backpackers

 With a location like this, you’d expect to be at a luxury resort!
 Punakaiki Beach Hostel has great views of the ocean all over the property with some relaxing lounge areas both inside and out.
 Stay in a hostel dorm, private room or even a cottage or house truck, the latter two providing ultimate privacy!
 With a stellar beachfront location, heaps of games, an outdoor seating area and colourful decor, there’s plenty to make you want to stay longer.

 Check Punakaiki Beach Hostel out:

 2. Te Nikau Retreat

 Nestled in a nikau palm rainforest, Te Nikau Retreat is another Punakaiki hostel boasting an amazing location.
 A number of walking tracks can be accessed from the hostel including the Truman Track.
-Stay in hostel dorms, cabins, campsites and cottages.
-This hostel is part of both the BBH and YHA networks, so you can benefit from those discounts if you are a member.
+Also scattered throughout the rainforest property are a number of lodges with hostel dorms and private rooms with shared facilities, private cabins, campsites and self-contained cottages.
+With everything being split up across the grounds, you never get the sense that this retreat feels overcrowded.

 Check Te Nikau Retreat out:

 - Te Nikau Retreat on Booking.com